Deep Learning-Aided Projected Gradient Detector for Massive Overloaded MIMO Channels: Abstract

 \section{Abstract}

-The paper presents a deep learning-aided iterative detection algorithm for massive overloaded MIMO channels.
-The proposed algorithm is based on the iterative soft thresholding algorithm for sparse signal recovery.
-The notable feature of the proposed scheme is that the detector has a reasonably low computational cost and contains trainable parameters which can be optimized with standard deep learning techniques.
-The number of trainable parameters is constant to the channel size, which promotes fast and stable training processes for the detector.
-The numerical simulations show that the proposed detector achieves a comparable detection performance to the state-of-the-art IW-SOAV detector for massive overloaded MIMO channels.
+The paper presents a deep learning-aided iterative detection algorithm for massive overloaded MIMO systems.
+Since the proposed algorithm is based on the projected gradient descent method with trainable parameters, it is named as trainable projected descent-detector (TPG-detector).
+The trainable internal parameters can be optimized with standard deep learning techniques such as back propagation and stochastic gradient descent algorithms.
+This approach referred to as data-driven tuning brings notable advantages of the proposed scheme such as fast convergence.
+The numerical experiments show that TPG-detector achieves comparable detection performance to those of the known algorithms for massive overloaded MIMO channels with lower computation cost.